A Biblical Look at Deacons

 "The seven were then set before the Apostles and when they prayed they laid their hands on them.
 This is the first time we find the laying on of hands in the Book of Acts.
 As this "laying on of hands" is so much misunderstood, and has been made an act by which authority, power and blessing is claimed to be conferred, we must say a brief word on it.
 It is always proper in reading and interpreting the Word of God, to see if not elsewhere in the Bible the terms or things to be interpreted are used, so that through them the right meaning can be ascertained.
 The laying on of hands is first mentioned in the Book of Leviticus.
 In the opening chapters of that book we read how the offerer was to lay his hand upon the head of the offering.
 Thus we read of the Peace offering: "He shall lay his hand upon the head of his offering" (Lev. iii: 2).
 This meant the identification of the Israelite with the offering itself.
 And this is the only meaning of the laying on of hands from the side of the Apostles.
 They identified themselves and the assembly with them in their work for which they had been chosen.
 It was a very simple and appropriate act to show their fellowship with them.
 All else which has been made of the laying on of hands is an invention.
 There is no Scripture for the present day usage in Christendom, that a man, in order to preach the Gospel or teach the Word of God must be "ordained."10

-In closing, I can find no biblical precedent for a church to misuse or misapply the ministry of specially appointed servants (deacons) in the local church as many churches are doing today.
-I believe we must follow the biblical example literally and add nothing to it or take anything away from it.
+In closing, I can find no scriptural precedent for a church to misuse or misapply the ministry of specially appointed servants (deacons) in the local church as many churches are doing today.
+The reason most church appoint deacons is because of tradition.
+Clearly the Lord spoke often of the error of following traditions.
+(Matt.
+15:2-3,6; Mark 7:3,5,8-9,13) Paul and Peter also warned against following traditions.
+(Col. 2:8; 1 Peter 1:18) I believe we must follow the biblical example literally and add nothing to it or take anything away from it.
 A godly servant, who serves his fellow believers faithfully, is an asset to any local church and brings honor to the Lord.
 The pastor and the church must be careful in setting the position within the biblical example and make sure that it is never changed.

-Chafer, in his Systematic Theology, refers to the position of a deacon also as being an office, but correctly concludes that they "seem to have been concerned with the offices of comfort and charity rather than with those of oversight."14 Thus he seems to understand the word "office" as being an assigned task and not a official church office.
+Chafer, the Baptist theologian, in his Systematic Theology, refers to the position of a deacon also as being an office, but correctly concludes that they "seem to have been concerned with the offices of comfort and charity rather than with those of oversight."14 Thus he seems to understand the word "office" as being an assigned task and not an official church office.

-Further, they do not give any references to establish their presumption exegetically.
+Further, those who elect "deacon" in an official capacity, do not give any references to establish their practice and presumption exegetically.
 (Eisegesis means reading a meaning into Scripture.
 Exegesis means taking the meaning from the text).
 Some may not agree with this position and choose to use the "deacon board" or a modified elder rule approach in their churches.
+Those that do so should acknowlege they have no biblical foundation for their practice.
 They should understand that it is God Himself who established church polity and not man.
-This issue is a matter of conviction which came from many years of study of the matter.
+This issue is a matter of conviction, based upon many years of study of the matter.
+Most churches have the seeds of their distruction sown when they were founded and one seed that could destroy a church is electing men to the unbiblical position of authority as deacons.

 I do not make this a matter to break or base fellowship with other men.
 Many men and churches, which I deeply respect, do not hold to the biblical position.
 I would encourage them to take the time and study the matter thoroughly and follow the example of the Bereans.
 "These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so (insert period)" (Acts 17:11).
-However, I feel that I must, in good conscience before the Lord, follow the dictates of my conscience and the New Testament example.
-By taking this course I am acknowledging that the Head of the congregation that I pastor is the Lord Jesus Christ who died for it (Eph.
+However, I feel that I must, follow the dictates of my conscience and the New Testament example and in good conscience before the Lord obey His word.
+By taking this course, I am acknowledging that the Head of the congregation, that I pastor is the Lord Jesus Christ who died for it (Eph.
 5:25).
 He is the Chief Shepherd.
-The local assembly belongs to Him and I am but His overseer and under-shepherd.
+The local assembly belongs to Him, and I am but His overseer and under-shepherd.
 Neither I, nor anyone else, have any authority to change in any way the church that He founded and built.
 It is His assembly, and I must faithfully follow the strict example of the New Testament.
 I must not just blindly accept tradition or what many practice, but rather "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth."
 (2 Timothy 2:15) and ". . . let every man prove his own work, and then shall he have rejoicing in himself alone, and not in another" (Gal.
 6:4).
 God will not and cannot bless error in any form; therefore, a church with an unbiblical use of servants "deacons" cannot expect God's favor or blessings in this area.
+In time this principle will prove itself to be true.

 | 1.
 First, have the desire